Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Sapient Capital

-Sapient Capital is a fee-based registered investment advisor headquartered in Indianapolis, Indiana.
-The leadership team at Sapient Capital includes professionals with diverse backgrounds and credentials, including a chartered financial analyst (CFA).
-The firm is overseen by a team of managing directors, a chief financial officer, and a chief legal and compliance officer.
+Sapient Capital is a fee-only registered investment advisor that was founded in 2022.
+The team at Sapient Capital includes professionals with diverse backgrounds and credentials, including the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA) designations.

 Sapient Capital offers customized portfolio management strategies based on each client’s goals, risk tolerance and financial profile.
 The firm emphasizes long-term investment approaches and employs both fundamental and technical analysis.
 Portfolios may include individual stocks and bonds, mutual funds, ETFs and alternative investments.
-Sapient Capital also partners with independent managers when appropriate and conducts ongoing oversight to ensure alignment with client objectives.
+Sapient Capital also partners with independent managers when appropriate and conducts ongoing oversight to keep portfolios aligned with client objectives.

 Invst

-Invst, formerly known as Jarred Bunch Consulting, LLC, is a financial advisor firm based in the heart of Indianapolis.
+Invst, formerly known as Jarred Bunch Consulting, LLC, is a financial advisory firm based in the heart of Indianapolis.
 There is no specific minimum you need to meet to become a client of the firm.
-Likely as a result of this, the firm mostly works with individuals with less than a high net worth, though it also boasts high-net-worth and retirement plan clients.
+Likely as a result of this, the firm mostly works with individuals with less than a high net worth, though it also works with high-net-worth individuals and retirement plans.

-The team of advisors at Invst is fairly large.
-This group includes a handful of Certified Financial Planners™ (CFPs®).
+The Invst team features advisors who hold the CFP®, chartered financial consultant (ChFC), chartered life underwriter (CLU) and certified exit planning advisor (CEPA), among other designations.
 However, some of these advisors can sell securities on a commission basis.
-While this is a potential conflict of interest, the firm’s fiduciary duty forces it to act in clients’ best interests at all times.
+While this is a potential conflict of interest, the firm’s fiduciary duty requires it to act in clients' best interests at all times.

 When you invest with Invst, your investor profile will dictate how your money is placed in the market.
 For instance, your advisor will determine, with your help, your risk tolerance, income needs, time horizon and investment preferences before investing a dime.
 These factors will play a large part in your portfolio's asset allocation.

-Generally speaking, Invst will look to place your assets in investments like individuals stocks and bonds, mutual funds, ETFs, U.S. government securities, real estate investment trusts (REITs), certificates of deposit (CDs) and more.
+Generally speaking, Invst will look to place your assets in investments like individual stocks and bonds, mutual funds, ETFs, U.S. government securities, real estate investment trusts (REITs), certificates of deposit (CDs) and more.

 Bedel Financial Consulting